15 Cool 3D Printed Dice You Can Print At Home

 Exercise Dice 2 Flipped

-For a different way to exercise, the designer has included D20 versions here, which have a standard numbered die and one with various exercises to roll.
+For a different way to exercise, the creator has included D20 versions here, which have a standard numbered die and one with various exercises to roll.
 The constantly changing exercises are great for keeping your workouts interesting by removing the routines that can tire us out more than just physically.

 3D Printed Braille Dice